-Prerequisite: Science: B+ in Honors Chemistry Math: A- in Accelerated or Honors Math Departmental approval is necessary in all cases.
+Prerequisite: Science: A- in Honors Chemistry; Math: A- in Accelerated or Honors Math.

 AP Physics 1 is an algebra-based, full-year physics course and is the equivalent of a first-semester college course in algebra-based physics.
 The course is organized around seven foundational big ideas in physics: Newtonian mechanics (including rotational dynamics and angular momentum), work, energy, and power, and mechanical waves and sound.
 It will also introduce electric circuits.
 The ability to develop and use physics knowledge by applying it to the practice of scientific inquiry and reasoning through increased experimentation and analysis is the core of this course.
 It will be an engaging and rigorous experience.